 - Currency Pair.
 A profit calculator avails a wide range of pairs, including exotics, minors, majors, and crosses.

 - Action.
-This is where a profit calculator designates whether the position is held by a sell or buy command and whether it is long or short.
+Where a profit calculator designates whether the position is held by a sell or buy command and whether it is long or short.

 - Account Currency.
-The profit calculator must establish what currency is preferred in a particular trading account.
+The profit calculator must establish what currency get preferred in a particular trading account.

 - Trade Size.
 These are allotments used by a profit calculator to establish the pip value of a particular trade.

 - Opening Trade Price.
-This is the price through which a trader achieves market entry when a new position is opened.
+The price through which a trader achieves market entry when a new position gets opened.

 - Closing Trade Price.
 A profit calculator also establishes the price through which a trader achieves market exit when a position is closed.